GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, fetchs are retried indefinitely.

+replication.sourceUrl
+:	Address of the current server to fetch from.
+This url is passed as
+	a part of the payload to notify other servers to fetch specified ref-update sha1 from the source url.

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Multiple URLs may be
 	specified within a single remote block, listing different